ExodusMovement/schemasafe/doc/Specification-support.md

 ---

-`draft2019-09` support is not ready, as the specification became increasingly more complex there, aiming for more advanced JSON Schema features and extensibility.

-Authors of this module think that it is more important to provide a reasonably safe and non-broken version of validator and to fix the widespread security / correctness / usability issues of JSON Schema validators first.

-Patches for improving `draft2019-09` support are welcome, but as long as they don't overcomplicate the existing code to the point of making it less readable/clear, and do not introduce security issues.
+`draft2019-09` support is not ready, but in the works.
+Most tests pass, unsupported functionality will throw errors on compliation, so attempts to use `draft2019-09` should be safe as long as the schema compiles successfully.